ombori/grid-docs/grid-pim/integration-flow.md

 ## 1. Setting Up

-Setting up with Grid-PIM requires an database initialisation.
+Setting up with Grid-PIM requires a database initialization.
 This step is done by Ombori, your Ombori Contact should be able to set this up for you or has already done so.

 Once it is set up, you will receive
 - tenant-index